dszgit/Harmonics/README.md

-# harmonics.py
+# String Harmonics

-Module for analyzing positions of natural harmonics on a string, relative to positions of fingered notes.
+Module for analyzing positions of natural harmonics on a stringed instrument relative to positions of fingered notes.

-AUTHOR:
+## AUTHOR:

 - David Zelinsky <dsz@dedekind.net>

-COPYRIGHT NOTICE:
+## COPYRIGHT NOTICE:

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as